jeffdruid/weather-now/README.md

 <!-- TODO -->

 - Dark Mode not toggling properly on mobile.
-- Cors Access - Cors-Anywhere
+- Cors Access was blocked bypass this by using - Cors-Anywhere proxy

 ## UI Improvements